himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 I still had the error when sending, so I added the `-F` flag to the `zfs recv` command.
 I am not sure if this was the *best* solution, but it seemed to be okay.
 I also thought about rolling back to the snapshot, and then copying which is likely a safer method (if you don't mind losing the "changes" on the destination pool).

+### Safely Closing and Removing the External Drive

 ### Summary